 Have you seen a spotted lanternfly?
-Here’s what you need to know about the risk the invasive pest poses to our agriculture.
+Here’s what you need to know about the risk, and what to do if you see one.

 The spotted lanternfly is an invasive planthopper native to China, India, and Vietnam.
 It is also established in South Korea, Japan and the U.S.